Catania FC: Rebirth (1945–1949)

 After World War II ended, a local competition was organised, the Campionato Siciliano.
 At the end of that season, a local team named Elefante Catania was merged into the club.
-The merged club kept the Catanese name and competed in Serie C during the 1945–46 season, but finished last.
+The merged club kept the U.S. Catanese name and competed in Serie C during the 1945–46 season, but finished last.
 In the same league that season, a team called Virtus Catania competed with them, finishing eighth.

-At the end of the season, Catanese and Virtus merged to form Club Calcio Catania, with the club's first president as Santi Manganaro-Passanisi, who had previously been president of Catanese.
+At the end of the 1945–46 season, U.S. Catanese and Virtus Catania merged to form Calcio Catania, with the club's first president as Santi Manganaro-Passanisi, who had previously been president of U.S. Catanese.
 They were promoted to Serie C, where they spent three seasons.
 After a duel with Reggina for first place in the league, Catania gained a promotion to Serie B for the 1948–49 season.

 Golden years (1953–1965)

 The late 1950s–1960s are considered the golden years for the Catanian club, as they managed to achieve a promotion to Serie A on two occasions during this time.
 Their first promotion from Serie B came when, during the 1953–54 season, they beat Cagliari and Lombardy side Pro Patria and were crowned champions of the division.
 Their first season in Serie A saw the club achieve a respectable 12th-place finish, but the club was forcibly relegated due to financial scandals, as were Udinese Calcio.